ValaxyConsultancy/ezlearngithulab/README.md

 Go to Jenkins main dashboard.
 Click New Item, select Freestyle project, and enter a name for the project.
 Configure Source Code Management:
-Select Git and enter the Repository URL and credentials.
+Select Git and enter the Repository URL

 In your job configuration, go to the Build Environment section.
 Check the Use secret text(s) or file(s) option.